Read through frequently asked questions about our service, the cannabis industry, and how it all relates to real estate.

-The CREC Certified listings have a verified license, have been reviewed to be in the correct zoning and our the properties we recieved that are viable 420 property options for establishing a cannabis business.
+The CREC Certified listings have a verified license, have been reviewed to be in the correct zoning and our the properties we received that are viable 420 property in California, Oregon, Michigan, Florida and more for establishing a cannabis business.

 General / Unverified listings were not analyzed by our staff and we do not recommend for or against these properties.